U.S. flag

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband's parents:

-• If the POT1 pathogenic variant identified in the proband cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the theoretic possibility of parental germline mosaicism [Rahbari et al 2016].
+• If the POT1 pathogenic variant identified in the proband cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the possibility of parental gonadal mosaicism [Rahbari et al 2016].

-• The sibs of a proband with clinically unaffected parents are still at increased risk for POT1-TPD because of the possibility of reduced penetrance in a parent.
+• If the parents are clinically unaffected but their genetic status is unknown, the risk to the sibs of a proband appears to be low.
+However, sibs of a proband with clinically unaffected parents are still presumed to be at increased risk for POT1-TPD because of the possibility of reduced penetrance in a heterozygous parent and the possibility of parental gonadal mosaicism.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent has the germline POT1 pathogenic variant, his or her family members may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has the germline POT1 pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues